ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/code.md

 $$ (I-S)\nu = \Pi 0,\;\text{with}\;S\nu = \Pi \nu -\Pi 0,$$
 and solve it with an iterative solver.

-Matrix vector multiplication $(I-S)\nu$ can be computed in a matrix-free manner based on a time-domain solver.
+Remakr: Matrix vector multiplication $(I-S)\nu$ can be computed in a matrix-free manner based on a time-domain solver.
+We also  want to point that $\Pi 0$ filters the solution corresponding to $0$ initial condition over one period and with non-zero source $\Pi 0\neq 0$.

 <a name="Implementation"></a>
 ### How to adapt your time-domain code to solve a frequency-domain problem?